What is healthcare?

 - Hospital eTool.
 OSHA, (2012).

 - Improving Patient and Worker Safety: Opportunities for Synergy, Collaboration and Innovation.
 The Joint Commission, (2012).

-- NEW Caring for Yourself While Caring for Others.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication Number 2015-102, (2014, November).
+- Caring for Yourself While Caring for Others.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication Number 2015-102, (November 2014).
 Assists trainers in meeting the health and safety training needs for homecare workers and to enhance communication between homecare workers and their clients.